HosseinTahami/Music-Player/README.md

 # MusicPlayer
-A simple music player website in django
+A music player platform with django